Vegan Matzo Ball Soup

 The star ingredient this recipes uses in place of eggs?
 Silken tofu!

-This is a recipe modified from the matzo ball soup recipe in Vegan: The Cookbook.
-It’s foolproof, and perfect for Passover, for Hanukkah, for sick days, on chilly days, and heck, even in the heart of summer.
+It’s perfect for Passover, for Hanukkah, for sick days, on chilly days, and heck, even in the heart of summer.
 It’s really easy to make and a true crowd-pleaser.
 So load up your pantry with matzo meal and get cooking!

 Key Ingredients in this Matzo Ball Soup